 The Federal Trade Commission did start to take action against companies that market acai deceptively.
 Even though acai has been shown to have a moderate antioxidant effect.
 3

 So, what we can take from this?
 Well, acai berries are quite possibly a truly wonderful antioxidant.
 But just remember, so are blueberries, cranberries, and pecans.
 And eating a huge serving of them isn’t going to suddenly cure all your health woes.
+Have a look at the Dr. Gundry food pyramid to see what he recommends you should be eating.

 Dr. Gundry and Fruit

 Of course, Dr. Gundry supports polyphenol-rich antioxidant fruits.
 He loves them when they’re in-season.
 And Dr. Gundry does approve of dark berries like blueberries and raspberries.
 But, remember Dr. Gundry’s mantra: Fruit is nature’s candy.
 So, always eat in-season fruit IN MODERATION.
 This is because fruit is full of sugar.
+You can read all about high sugar fruits that you should avoid.

 Sugar is still sugar, even if you’re consuming “natural sugar”.
 Even processed sugars come from sugar cane, which is a plant.
 The word “natural” doesn’t always mean “healthy.”
 Because our ancestors didn’t have refrigerators… fruit was never consumed in the ridiculous amounts we eat today.